eduardknezovic/testcontainers-scylladb-java/blog_post.md

 # How to Use Java Testcontainers with ScyllaDB

+##

 ## Introduction: Fast-Track Your ScyllaDB Testing

-Why wrestle with slow, clunky database testing?
-This tutorial gets you up and running with ScyllaDB and Testcontainers in Java—fast.

-- **Spin up ScyllaDB in seconds** - No complex installation required
-- **Test against real database behavior** - No mocks means no surprises in production
-- **Simplify your development workflow** - Consistent environments across your team

-## Why ScyllaDB Powers Modern Apps

-ScyllaDB isn't just fast—it's built for today's data-hungry apps.

-- **Outruns Cassandra with lower latency** - Up to 10x better performance
-- **Scales efficiently on fewer nodes** - Reduce infrastructure costs
-- **Drop-in CQL compatibility** - Use familiar Cassandra tools and drivers
-- **Self-tuning cuts ops overhead** - Focus on development, not database tuning

-Perfect for real-time analytics, IoT data processing, and high-throughput applications where milliseconds matter.

-## Why Testcontainers?

-Say you want to test your application against a real database.

-Normally, to implement this setup, you would need to go over time-consuming, error-prone process.

-Using Testcontainers, you can spin up a ScyllaDB instance in seconds and write tests that validate your entire order flow—from creation to fulfillment—against a real database, without worrying about affecting your production environment.

-Testcontainers brings real ScyllaDB instances to your Java tests—no mocks, no hassle.
+Why wrestle with all the complexities of DB configuration for each round of integration testing?
+In this blog post, I will explain how you can use the Testcontainers library to provide lightweight, throwaway instances of ScyllaDB for unit testing.
+I’ll go through a hands-on example that you can run yourself, which includes creating the database instance and testing against it.

+## Testcontainers: a Valuable Tool for ScyllaDB Testing

+There are different ways to test your code.
+Part of that process will include testing different modules like your database.
+By using Testcontainers, you can define your dependencies in code.
+When you run your tests, a ScyllaDB container will be created and then deleted.
+This allows you to test your application against a real instance of the database without having to worry about complex environment configurations.
+This also ensures that the database setup has no effecton the production environment.

+The Testcontainers ScyllaDB integration I’ll showcase here works with Java.
+However, you can also use it with [Go](https://testcontainers.com/modules/scylladb/?language=go), [Python](https://testcontainers.com/modules/scylladb/?language=python), and [Node.js](https://testcontainers.com/modules/scylladb/?language=nodejs).

+Some of the advantages of using Testcontainer with ScyllaDB:

-- **Launches Dockerized DBs on demand** - Fresh environment for every test run
+- **Launches Dockerized DBs on demand** \- So you get a fresh environment for every test run
-- **Isolates tests with throwaway containers** - No test interference or state leakage
+- **Isolates tests with throwaway containers** \- So there’s no test interference or state leakage
-- **Pairs perfectly with ScyllaDB's speed** - Fast startup complements ScyllaDB's performance
+- **Pairs perfectly with ScyllaDB's speed** \- The fast startup complements ScyllaDB's performance

 ## Tutorial: Building a ScyllaDB Test Step-by-Step